-In designing the assessment strategy for BA International Relations the course team has sought to ensure a balance between traditional and non-traditional forms of assessment.
+In designing the assessment strategy for BA International Relations the course team has sought to ensure a balance between traditional and innovative forms of assessment.
 In this regard, our students would typically be exposed to the following forms of assessment:

-- Essays
+- Essays 🔛

 - Examinations

 - Blogs/Wikis

-- Policy Reports
+- Policy Reports [SEP]

-- Individual Presentations
+- Individual Presentations SEP

-- Group Presentations
+- Group Presentations [see]

-- Debates
+- Debates SEP

-- Roleplays
+- Role plays SEP

-- Interviews
+- Interviews SEP

-- Project Work
+- Project Work [SEP]

-- Critical Reflections
+- Critical Reflections SEP

-- Journals and logbooks
+- Journals and logbooks [SEP]

-- Self-assessment
+- Self-assessment [SEP]

-- Peer assessment
+- Peer assessment [SEP]

 - Oral defences

-- Dissertations
+- Dissertations SEP

-- Professional Reports
+- Professional Reports [SEP]

-- Book reviews
+- Book reviews SEP

-- Posters
+- Posters SEP

-- Simulations/Games
+- Simulations/Games [SEP]

 - Multimedia Films

-- Learning Portfolios
+- Learning Portfolios SEP

-A unique feature of our assessment strategy for the BA International Relations degree is its emphasis on authentic engagement with 'real world' tasks.
-Our authentic assessment strategies are strongly linked to policy tasks, research skills and the development of graduate attributes that enable a student to develop 'job ready' skills alongside traditional academic skills.
+A unique feature of our assessment strategy for BA International Relations is its emphasis on authentic engagement with 'real-world' tasks.
+Our authentic assessment strategies are strongly linked to policy tasks, research skills and the development of graduate attributes that enable a student to develop 'job-ready' skills alongside traditional academic skills.
 For this reason, we have mapped our assessment on both core and optional modules to ensure a good balance between formative, summative and synoptic methods.

 Academic staff recognise that traditional exams/essays are sometimes not the only means by which module leaders could assess higher order analytical, diagnostic, comprehension, imaginative, and critical thinking skills.
 We still acknowledge the importance of exams, but our assessment strategy is about developing a rich smorgasbord of options for students as they progress through the programme from Level 4-6.
 As a result, we have designed sensitive methods of continual assessment that allow us to synoptically achieve broader course aims and objectives.
-Continual assessment methods include delivering written project work, marked oral and written presentations, book reviews, essays, and the dissertation.
+Continual assessment methods include delivering written project work, marked oral and written presentations, book reviews, essays, and the final-year dissertation.